 Auto-Refresh: The Safest Bet

-Auto-refreshing tools edit your listings in small ways — touching the description or nudging a field — so the algorithm registers activity.
-This is the safest form of Depop automation because it mimics what a seller would do manually, just faster.
+Auto-refresh tools touch your listings in small ways — editing a field or nudging a description — so the algorithm registers activity.
+This is the safest form of Depop automation because it mimics what you'd do manually, just faster and in the background.

-The key safety factor: spacing.
+The key safety factor is spacing.
 Refreshing 150 items in 2 minutes doesn't look human.
-Refreshing them over 25 minutes with 8-12 second gaps between each does.
-Good tools build this randomization in.
+Refreshing them over 25 minutes with 8-12 second randomized gaps between each does.
+Good tools build this in.
 Cheap tools don't.

 Auto-Relist: More Powerful, More Risky